qmacro/qmacro.github.io/src/posts/2024-03-12-iso-content-for-common-cap-types.md

 ---
 There's an NPM package that provides default content based on the ISO specifications for CAP common types for countries, languages, currencies and timezones.
 In this post I explore what that package is and how it works.
 The post is quite long, mostly because I fell down a rabbit hole and was stuck there for quite a while.
 Hopefully though it's something you might enjoy.
 Happy exploring!

+Update 15 Mar 2024: In this morning's Hands-on SAP Dev live stream we added this feature to our test project, so you can [see this whole thing in action](https://www.youtube.com/live/8BMASRcs0Hg?si=OvCZdO8McwwWBL5R&t=2567).

 <a name="background"></a>
 # Background